weijuey/tp/docs/UserGuide.md

 ### Deleting a contact : `delete`

 Deletes the specified contact from the address book.
-This command only works in list view.
+This command **only works in list view**.

 Format: `delete INDEX`